-On 26 August 2016, the Greyhound Racing Prohibition Act 2016 (the Prohibition Act) came into effect.
-Under the Prohibition Act, owners of greyhounds registered in NSW are required to notify or seek consent from Greyhound Racing NSW (GRNSW) if they want to do certain things with their greyhound.
+On 26 August 2016, the Greyhound Racing Prohibition Act 2016 came into effect.
+Under the legislation, owners of greyhounds registered in NSW are required to notify or seek consent from GRNSW if they want to do change their status, location or ownership of their greyhound.

-The Prohibition Act requires the owner of a registered greyhound to notify GRNSW, in writing, before transferring the greyhound:
+Owners of a registered greyhound are required to notify GRNSW, in writing, before transferring the greyhound:

 - to another registered owner, or